 Make it vegan: Forgo the boiled eggs.

-2. Add the the cumin and the coriander and cook off the spices for a further 2 minutes before adding the weak vegetable stock.
+3. Add the cumin and the coriander and cook off the spices for a further 2 mins before adding the weak vegetable stock.
 Up the heat and bring to the boil before adding the chickpeas or fava beans.
-Reduce the heat and simmer for 10 minutes.
+Reduce the heat and simmer for 10 mins.

 4. To make the tahini dressing, combine all the ingredients in a small bowl and mix until combined and put to one side.
 Finely chop the fresh parsley.

-6. To assemble your soup, divide the broth into bowls and top with sliced boiled eggs, pickled turnips, fresh parsley, raw onion slices and a good drizzle of tahini dressing and extra virgin olive oil.
+6. To assemble your soup, divide the broth into bowls and top with the sliced boiled eggs, sliced pickled turnips, fresh parsley, and a good drizzle of tahini dressing and extra virgin olive oil.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.